cosmos/gravity-bridge/README.md

 ebcli query account $(ebcli keys show validator -a) --trust-node ebcli query account $(ebcli keys show testuser -a) --trust-node

-# Test out the oracle module by submitting a claim for a prophecy
+# Test out the oracle module by submitting a claim for an ethereum prophecy
+# (Ethereum prophecies are stored on the blockchain with an identifier created by concatenating the nonce and sender address)
 ebcli tx oracle make-claim 0 randomethaddress $(ebcli keys show testuser -a) $(ebcli keys show validator -a) 3eth --from validator --chain-id testing --yes

 # Then read the prophecy to confirm it was created with the claim added
-ebcli query oracle get-prophecy 0 --trust-node
+ebcli query oracle get-prophecy 0randomethaddress --trust-node
 ```

 ## Using the application from rest-server